asaccolite/angularjs-task-1-todoapp/README.md

 updatemplate - connected with updatecontoller , updates the exsiting employee deatils

 index- main index file that have ng-app defined and from where the site starts to work .

+logintemplate - this is the first page we see as for loging into the application ,

+username - admin
+password - password

+addtemplate - that have form validation for the add new  page and defines that when we add a new page we have to insusre that age is in number format only and is btw 18 to 999

 Functionality included :